Coral-Ann/CV/README.md

 -------

 **Makers Academy** (March 2022 - June 2022)

-16-week intensive development bootcamp
+- Full-stack web development
+- Object-oriented design
+- Test driven development
+- Pair programming and group projects
+- Agile values and principles
+- MVC Frameworks and libraries
+- Independent learning and problem-solving
+- Databases
+- Restful APIs

 **Leeds College of Art** (2010 - 2013)

-Foundation Degree, Digital Film, Games, and Animation
+- Foundation Degree, Digital Film, Games, and Animation
+- Fundementals of planning
+- Working to a tight brief within a team
+- Ability to pick up software tools such as AfterEffects and Maya
+- Perfecting an eye for visual detail

 **Isle of Man College** (2009 - 2010)

-B Tech National Diploma in Art and Design
+- B Tech National Diploma in Art and Design
+- Key Skills (level 3) in Communication, Improving own Learning and Problem Solving
+- Modern fundamentals of design
+- UX and UI design

 **Hemel Hempstead School** (2007 - 2009)

-A Levels x 3
+- A Levels x 3
+- Presentation skills and ability to stand up and present
+- Confidence to perform

 **Queen Elizabeth II School** (2002 - 2007)

-GCSEs x 9.5 (including Maths, English, and Sciences)
+- GCSEs x 9.5 (including Maths, English, and Sciences)

 Hobbies